-The Actel Flash-based ProASIC3E devices support Level 0 of the LAPU classification standard.
+The Actel Flash-based ProASIC3E devices support Level 0 of the live at power-up (LAPU) classification standard.
 This feature helps in system component initialization, execution of critical tasks before the processor wakes up, setup and configuration of memory blocks, clock generation, and bus activity management.
-The LAPU feature of Flashbased ProASIC3E devices greatly simplifies total system design and reduces total system cost, often eliminating the need for CPLDs and clock generation PLLs that are used for these purposes in a system.
+The LAPU feature of Flash-based ProASIC3E devices greatly simplifies total system design and reduces total system cost, often eliminating the need for Complex Programmable Logic Devices (CPLDs) and clock generation PLLs that are used for this purpose in a system.
 In addition, glitches and brownouts in system power will not corrupt the ProASIC3E device's Flash configuration, and unlike SRAM-based FPGAs, the device will not have to be reloaded when system power is restored.
 This enables the reduction or complete removal of the configuration PROM, expensive voltage monitor, brownout detection, and clock generator devices from the PCB design.
-Flashbased ProASIC3E devices simplify total system design and reduce cost and design risk while increasing system reliability and improving system initialization time.
+Flash-based ProASIC3E devices simplify total system design, and reduce cost and design risk, while increasing system reliability and improving system initialization time.

-"I/O Power-Up and Supply Voltage Thresholds for Power-On Reset (Commercial and Industrial)" section on page 3-3.
+Refer to the "I/O Power-Up and Supply Voltage Thresholds for Power-On Reset (Commercial and Industrial)" section on page 3-3.